AVEVA/CONNECT-data-services-developer-docs/content/api-reference/software-management/access.md

 <a id="opIdAccess_List Access Rights"></a>

-Returns a list of the `CommonAccessRights` the requesting `Identity` has on the assetrules collection.
+Returns a list of the `CommonAccessRights` the requesting `Identity` has on the softwaremanagement collection.

 <h3>Request</h3>